philliplab/philliplab.com/content/post/p007-pd-merge.md

 This is the second of four posts on combining DataFrames in Pandas.

-The first post explained which function to choose to join with.
-When joining DataFrames by placing them side-by-side you use the pd.merge function - the topic of this post.
+The first post explained which function to choose.
+When joining DataFrames by placing them side-by-side you use the `pd.merge` function - the topic of this post.

-The next post will discuss pd.concat and the fourth and final post will examine some alternative approaches.
+The next post will discuss `pd.concat` and the fourth and final post will examine some alternative approaches.

 ### Overview

 The purpose of `pd.merge` is to implement SQL-like JOIN functionality in Pandas.
 These operations align the rows of the two DataFrames and then `transfer` the columns between them resulting in a DataFrame that is wider than any of the input DataFrames.

 As of 2020-08-31, `pd.merge` has 13 parameters and some interact in non-trivial ways.
-It can be overwhelming to keep track of them without some kind of a model of how to think their purpose.
+It can be overwhelming to keep track of them without a mental model of their purpose.

 The most important parameters are:
 - Inputs: The input parameters, and
 - What to align on: The parameters specifying which index levels / data columns to use to align the DataFrames.
-- How to handle mismatches: The how parameter that controls how mismatches between the two DataFrames should be resolved.
+- How to handle mismatches: The `how` parameter that controls how mismatches between the two DataFrames should be resolved.

 ### Input DataFrames

-pd.merge has a left and right parameter which are used to pass in the two DataFrames to join.
+`pd.merge` have a `left` and a `right` parameter which are used to pass in the two DataFrames to join.

-The df.merge and df.join methods basically just calls pd.merge with the left parameter set to the DataFrame on which the method was invoked.
+The `df.merge` and `df.join` methods essentially calls `pd.merge` with the `left` parameter set to the DataFrame on which the method was invoked.

+**HERE**
+Actually, this is not a good split - think about rather:
+- do the index level names and/or column names match between the DFs?
+- do you want to join on the entire index and only the index?
+Can you left_index and right_index if the names mismatch? #TODO run some tests here
+- do the names mismatch between the DFs?
+- now you are stuck with left_on and right_on

 ### What to align on